jeelabs/esp-link/README.md

     use a different SSID form, such as `ai-thinker-012ABC`)
  2. you join your laptop or phone to esp-link's network as a station and you configure esp-link wifi with your network info by pointing your browser at http://192.168.4.1/
+ 3. you set a hostname for esp-link on the "home" page, or leave the default ("esp-link")
- 3. esp-link starts to connect to your network while continuing to also be an access point ("AP+STA"), the esp-link may show up with a `esp-link.local` hostname (depends on your DHCP/DNS config)
+ 4. esp-link starts to connect to your network while continuing to also be an access point ("AP+STA"), the esp-link may show up with a `${hostname}.local` hostname (depends on your DHCP/DNS config)
  4. esp-link succeeds in connecting and shuts down its own access point after 15 seconds, you reconnect your laptop/phone to your normal network and access esp-link via its hostname